 Microsoft’s desktop operating system is on an exciting path these days.
 Windows has never been gaining new features as fast as it is with Windows 10.
 It seems the software giant has finally woken up from its slumber.
 Windows 10 has brought countless new features and changed just as much without changing too much.
-Yet, when it comes to the Windows File Explorer, All Microsoft has managed to do is change its name a few times and add a ribbon bar that’s kind of useful, at times.
-Meanwhile, the world has moved on and so have the explorers of alternative operating systems.
-Even third-party Windows File Explorer alternatives are way ahead, in terms of features at least.
+Yet, when it comes to the Windows File Explorer, Microsoft has managed to change its name a few times and add a useful ribbon bar.
+The world has moved on and so have the explorers of alternative operating systems.
+Even third-party Windows File Explorer alternatives are way ahead.

-Most people won’t find much fault with the default Windows file explorer, it is simple to use and gets the job done.
-But if you’re a power user, or even if you’ve used the other options out there, you’d know what I’m talking about.
+Most people won’t find much fault with the default Windows file explorer, it is simple.
+If you’re a power user, or even if you’ve used the other options, you’d know what I’m talking about.
 Even in the past, there have been so many times when Windows Explorer crashed while copying files, thus aborting the entire process.
 This has luckily never happened on Windows 10 for me.
-While these Windows File Explorer alternatives may not integrate as well with the system, they can certainly be your default file explorer.
+While these Windows File Explorer alternatives may not integrate with the system, they can certainly be your default file explorer.
 Before you scroll down, however, learn the easiest ways to disbale auto-refress in in Windows Explorer.

 1. XYplorer